superstarlifter/doc/docs/getting_started/dashboards.md

 ## Dashboards

-All dashboards are listed in the dropbown:
+All dashboards are listed in the dropdown:

 <img src="../assets/dropdown.png"  style="width:400px" class="border"></img>